Sup Surf is…

 A board you can stand up on in flat water also allows you better vision reading the wave sets and allows most beginners to see more clearly where the wave’s peak is.

 Not only does the more significant volume help with balance and vision, but it also translates to more surface area on your board.
-When you have a giant board, it gives you more surface area to catch the wave, making it much easier for beginners.
+A giant board gives you more surface area to catch the wave, making it much easier for beginners.

 The Paddle Advantage